zaks-zaiya/ethos-base-station/README.md

 1. Image Raspberry Pi OS to an SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 When setting up the user ensure the name is set to `pi`. _This is important for automatic process startup with systemd_
 2. Ensure that existing packages are up to date with `sudo apt update && sudo apt -y upgrade`
-3. (If required) Setup waveshare touchscreen divers by following [these instructions](<https://www.waveshare.com/wiki/8inch_DSI_LCD_(C)>)
+3. (If required) Setup waveshare touchscreen divers by following [these instructions](<https://www.waveshare.com/wiki/8inch_DSI_LCD_(C)#Software_Setting>)
 4. Install nvm by using: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash`
 5. Source terminal with `source ~/.bashrc`
 6. Install node version 18 with `nvm install 18` and then activate it with `nvm use 18`
 7. Install Yarn with `npm install --global yarn`
+8. Ensure that Python is installed with `python3 --version`, and if not install it
-8. Navigate to the home directory with either `cd ~` or `cd /home/pi`
+9. Navigate to the home directory with either `cd ~` or `cd /home/pi`
-9. Clone the GitHub repository with `git clone git@github.com:climate-ethos/ethos-raspberry-pi.git`
+10. Clone the GitHub repository with `git clone git@github.com:climate-ethos/ethos-raspberry-pi.git`
-10. Move into the newly created directory with `cd ethos-raspberry-pi`
+11. Move into the newly created directory with `cd ethos-raspberry-pi`
-11. Make all pi-related scripts executable with the command: `find . -maxdepth 1 -type f -name "pi_*.sh" -exec chmod +x {} \;`
+12. Make all pi-related scripts executable with the command: `find . -maxdepth 1 -type f -name "pi_*.sh" -exec chmod +x {} \;`
-12. Install dependencies by running `sh pi_install.sh` (Pi).
+13. Install dependencies by running `sh pi_install.sh` (Pi).
 This will also setup auto-launch at startup and automatic updates with a cron job.
-13. Build production binary/Electron app using `sh pi_build.sh`
+14. Build production binary/Electron app using `sh pi_build.sh`
-14. Run systemd services with `sh pi_run.sh` (Pi), or alternatively restart device.
+15. Run systemd services with `sh pi_run.sh` (Pi), or alternatively restart device.

 If this doesn't work you can try a manual launch with `pi_run_manual.sh` (Pi) for debugging.